brunodagostino/AI-Expense-Tracker/README.md

 # AI-Powered Expense Tracker API

-This is an AI-powered expense tracker API built using Flask.
-It allows users to track expenses, view expense summaries, and get expense predictions based on historical data.
+This is an AI-powered expense tracker API built using Flask and using SQLite as the database.

 ## Features